-Santalum lanceolatum  🚱 Australia
+Santalum spicatum  🚱 Australia

-Sandalwood oil production continues to be firm with supplies ably There are large quantities of synthetic sandalwood oil in the market meeting current demand.
-This plant, considered a weed in many with very low amounts of the authentic variety.
-Low volumes parts of pastoral Australia, is processed through wild-harvesting in of natural supply are being produced since the major players a sustainable manner.
-Although there is a little amount of stock are looking to culinary dry leaf production as a richer source of in reserve, production is on to replenish the current reserve. revenue.
-GGN has achieved a milestone with the commissioning of Australian eastern sandalwood oil, not to be compared to the a new boiler and foray into plantation management and contract other varieties, is quite popular due to its unique floral overtones harvesting.
-The company produces limited volumes of the oil, thus and spicy woody notes. contributing effectively to the increased availability of sandalwood oil.
+There are large quantities of synthetic sandalwood oil in the market with very low amounts of the authentic variety.
+Low volumes of natural supply are being produced since the major players are looking to culinary dry leaf production as a richer source of revenue.
+GGN has achieved a milestone with the commissioning of a new boiler and foray into plantation management and contract harvesting.
+The company produces limited volumes of the oil, thus contributing effectively to the increased availability of sandalwood oil.